Elisabetta Bavagnoli

-Playing career

-Club
+Club career

 Bavagnoli broke into the team of hometown club Piacenza as a youngster.
 She stayed for five seasons until the club was dissolved in 1983.
 She moved on to Modena, then Lazio, where she won her first of seven league titles in 1987–88.
 At Lazio she also formed a friendship with Carolina Morace which would result in a long professional collaboration.
 Together with Morace, Bavagnoli played at Reggiana and Milan, leaving the latter in 1993–94 due to the club's financial difficulties.
 She moved to Torres, then continued her partnership with Morace at Aircargo Agliana, Günther Verona and back at Modena.

 Retiring in 1999 at age 36, Bavagnoli finished her career with two seasons back at Lazio.
 In the first campaign she was player-coach, then she became player-assistant-coach under Morace who managed Lazio in 1998–99, having completed her own playing career.
 The team collected the 1999 Coppa Italia, beating ACF Milan 4–0 in the final.

-International
+International career

-She debuted for the Italian women's national team in May 1986, in a 1–0 win over Hungary in Potenza.
+Bavagnoli debuted for the Italian women's national team in May 1986, in a 1–0 win over Hungary in Potenza.
 She subsequently played in four editions of the UEFA Women's Championship as well as at the inaugural 1991 FIFA Women's World Cup.
 She was part of the team which finished second at UEFA Women's Euro 1993, the Azzurre's best achievement to date.

 Bavagnoli won 80 caps for Italy, scoring one goal.
 Her final appearance came in a 2–0 friendly win over England in April 1997.